-- If the F- and t-tests indicate variances and means compare, the QC and QV data sets are determined to be statistically similar and QC data will be used for PWL and pay adjustment calculations. - ii.
-If the F- and t-tests indicate variances or means do not compare, the QV data will be used for subsequent calculations. - (3) The department will determine mixture density conformance and acceptability by analyzing test results, reviewing mixture data, and inspecting the completed pavement according to standard spec, this special provision, and accompanying Appendix A. - (4) Density resulting in a PWL value less than 50 or not meeting the requirements of 460.3.3.1 (any individual density test result falling more than 3.0 percent below the minimum required target maximum density as specified in standard spec Table 460-3) is unacceptable and may be subject to remove and replace at no additional cost to the department, at the discretion of the engineer. - Replacement may be conducted on a sublot basis.
+- (1) As random density locations are paved, the core data will be recorded in the HMA PWL Production Spreadsheet for analysis in chronological order.
+Each lot will contain core density data from a single HMA mixture type placed over a specific underlying material. - (2) The department reserves the right to verify the density of any core and the department's result may be used for PWL and pay adjustment calculations, at the discretion of the engineer. - (3) The department will determine mixture density conformance and acceptability by analyzing test results, reviewing mixture data, and inspecting the completed pavement according to standard spec, this special provision, and accompanying Appendix A. - (4) Upon the completion of each lot, core data will be used by the department for PWL and pay adjustment calculation. - (5) Density resulting in a PWL value less than 50 or not meeting the requirements of 460.3.3.1 (any individual density test result falling more than 3.0 percent below the minimum required target maximum density as specified in standard spec Table 460-3) is unacceptable and may be subject to remove and replace at no additional cost to the department, at the discretion of the engineer. - Replacement is conducted on a sublot basis.
 If an entire PWL sublot is removed and replaced, the test results of the newly placed material will replace the original data for the sublot. - ii.
 Testing of replaced material must include a minimum of one QV result.
 [Note: If the removed and replaced material does not result in replacement of original QV data, an additional QV test must be conducted and under such circumstances will be entered into the data analysis and pay determination.] - iii.
 If the engineer allows such material to remain in place, it will be paid for at 50% of the HMA Pavement contract unit price.
 The extent of unacceptable material will be addressed as specified in CMM 815.11.
 The quantity of material paid at 50% the contract unit price will be deducted from PWL pay adjustments, along with accompanying data of this material.

-The department will measure the HMA Pavement bid items acceptably completed by the ton, as specified in standard spec 450.4 and as follows in standard spec 460.5, as modified in this special provision.
+The department will measure the HMA Pavement bid items acceptably completed by the ton as specified in standard spec 450.4 and as follows in standard spec 460.5 as modified in this special provision.